Advisor Choice Under Fire: Don’t Let Fear and Hype Pick Your Future

 The Authority Bias: Why Impressive Credentials Can Blind You

 Walk into any financial planning office and you’ll see walls lined with certificates, awards, and alphabet soup credentials.
 CFP, CFA, ChFC—the human brain interprets these displays as competence signals.
-But authority bias makes us conflate credentials with actual ability to manage money.
+However, authority bias causes us to conflate credentials with the actual ability to manage money.

-The 2008 financial crisis revealed this truth brutally.
+The 2008 financial crisis brutally revealed this truth.
 Thousands of highly credentialed advisors led their clients into toxic investments because their training focused on product sales, not risk management.
-The credentials were real; the competence was theater.
+The credentials were real; the competence was theatre.

 Smart approach: Ask about actual performance during market downturns.
 How did their clients fare in 2008, 2020, or any other crisis?
 If they dodge this question or blame external factors, you’re talking to a salesperson, not a money manager.